gosh-sh/docs/docs/working-with-gosh/gosh-web/members.md

 #### <u>Adding by GOSH username or e-mail</u>

-A DAO member can create a proposle to add GOSH user into the DAO.
+A DAO member can create a proposal to add GOSH user into the DAO.

 To do this, go to the tab **Members** in the section **Invite user to DAO**.

 * If you know the GOSH username, then enter it.

-* If you don't know the name or the user doesn't have a GOSH account yet, enter their email address.
+* If you don't know the name or the user doesn't have a GOSH account yet, enter their e-mail address.

 !!! info
-    The email address will change to the GOSH username if the user has given permission during registration so that it can be found by email.
+    The e-mail address will change to the GOSH username if the user has given permission during registration so that it can be found by e-mail.

-Offer the amount of karma for him and please comment your decision.
+Offer the amount of Karma for him, and please comment your decision.

 !!! info
     You can send an invitation proposal to several users at once.